 - There's one moment in "Octi Evil" when Blossom and Buttercup are arguing and it slowly pans over to Bubbles crying alone in their room.

 - "Helter Shelter", when Bubbles says goodbye to the baby whale.
 Thankfully, she gets over it pretty quick, knowing that the whale will be with its family again.

 - "Little Miss Interprets": Upon thinking the Professor wants to replace the girls with new ones, we see Blossom and Bubbles crying.
-However, seeing tough-as-nails Buttercup shed a Single Tear after fighting the urge to cry and eventually gives in.
+However, seeing tough-as-nails Buttercup shed a Single Tear after fighting the urge to break down really sells it.